kostasalex3/Parallel-Grayscale-with-c/README.md

-The code needs a lot of improvement but it works. ill fix it in the future
+The code  improvement but it works. ill fix it in the future

 # Image Processing Project